FOXHOUND0x/YouSuckAtCloudLabs/tech-guides/azure/az-104/10-rbac/README.md

 --- Explaining the difference between Azure Roles and Azure AD Roles ---

 ## What is RBAC
 Role based access control can be broken down simple into 3 of the 5 "W's".
-Who, What and Why.
+Who, What and Where.

 ### What Are Azure Roles
 Azure roles are about managing azure resources within an azure subscription.
 Simply put, roles are simply about controlling what you can do with azure services.